Locations in the Benelux

-In Mijdrecht, over 300 employees work for the Pharmaceuticals, Consumer Health and Crop Science divisions and the Animal Health business unit, particularly in the field of marketing, sales, customer services, registration and support services.
+In Mijdrecht, over 300 employees work for the Pharmaceuticals, Consumer Health and Crop Science divisions, particularly in the field of marketing, sales, customer services, registration and support services.

 In Maastricht, there are over 100 employees working in sales, distribution and maintenance of radiology equipment.
 The Radiology business unit is the global sector leader in radiology (contrast media, equipment, informatics).

 Amsterdam is a site from which over 250 employees support customers throughout Europe, the Middle East and Africa.
 With more than 40 nationalities, it is a very internationally oriented office.

 In Bergschenhoek, around 400 employees are passionately working on the development of new vegetable seed varieties that can grow into high-quality and nutritious products.
 The site consists of seven greenhouses for research, breeding and testing activities, a seed processing plant, quality control and research laboratories and the headquarters for our vegetable seed division in Europe, the Middle East and the African region.